anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 + `scenarioName`: Unique Free text string describing precisely what is being tested
 + `name`: Unique name of this step wrt this scenario
 + `url` : Relative URL path or FQDN of the API end points
-+ `operation` : An http operation e.g. GET, POST, PUT, DELETE, HEAD etc
++ `method` : An http method e.g. GET, POST, PUT, DELETE, HEAD etc
 + `request` : The request `payload` with http `headers` and/or `query parameters`
 + `verifications` : The expected http status and response payload
 + `status`: An http status code e.g. 200 is OK, 201 is CREATED etc.